technoon-org/technoon.org/lesson_1/tutorial.md

 git diff
 ```

-* You will need to add and commit the restored content like any other
+You will need to add and commit the restored content like any other
 changes.

-* Here we'll add all files at once using `.`
+Here we'll add all files at once using "`.`"

-  * You should only do this when you're sure you want to add all files
+* You should only do this when you're sure you want to add all files.
-  * It's best to consider carefully which files to include in a
+* It's best to consider carefully which files to include in a commit,
-    commit, and consider breaking up unrelated file changes into
+  and consider breaking up unrelated file changes into multiple
-    multiple commits.
+  commits.
-  * To help us consider what we want to add, we'll use `--patch` to
+* To help us consider what we want to add, we'll use `--patch` to have
-    have Git ask us about whether to add each changed "hunk".
+  Git ask us about whether to add each changed "hunk".

 ```
 git add --patch .